YouMightNotNeedKubernetes/minio/README.md

 As a recommendation, you should only have MinIO deployed per Docker Swarm Cluster.

-## Deployment Modes

-There are 2 deployment modes for MinIO.
-- Single
-- Distributed

-### Deploy a single environment

-Before you can deploy MinIO, you need to have a Docker Swarm Cluster up and running with at least 1 or more nodes.

-> [!NOTE]
-> Placements constraints & preferences are used to ensure that only one replica is deployed per node.

-See `docker-compose.single.yml` as an example.

-### Deploy a distributed environment

-Before you can deploy MinIO, you need to have a Docker Swarm Cluster up and running with at least 3 or more nodes.
+Before you can deploy MinIO, you need to carefully plan your deployment.

-There are some decisions you need to make before deploying MinIO.
-- How many MinIO instances do you want to deploy?
+- Consider how many MinIO instances you want to deploy.
+- Node placement for each MinIO instance.
+- Storage driver for the volumes.
-- How much storage do you want to allocate to each instance?
+- How much storage you want to allocate to each instance.

-> [!NOTE]
-> Placements constraints & preferences are used to ensure that the servers are spread evenly across the nodes and only one replica is deployed per node.

-See `docker-compose.distributed.yml` as an example.

-## IMPORTANT
+- etc...

+Here are some useful tips to help you plan your deployment.

 ### Server placement